Hervar77/infinity-doc/mkdocs/api/infinity.list.md

 Parameters:

 - index: `number`
-  >the position of the element to retrieve
+  >The position of the element to retrieve.

 Return type: `any`